-- The RE scheme of work contains a variety of topics that focus on different cultures and religions and encourage the children to reflect upon these. - Children are encouraged to take part in periods of reflection at different times throughout the school week.
-In daily teaching assemblies and they are given time to reflect upon their own and others ideals and beliefs. - Through PSHE and circle time activities, children are helped to gain an understanding of their feelings and emotions and how they are likely impact on themselves and others. - Pupils are encouraged to appreciate the awe and wonder of the world around them whenever appropriate occasions arise e.g. looking at beautiful objects and achievements in an assembly, looking for signs of spring on a Geography trip, visiting a planetarium in Science work on the Earth and beyond.
+- The RE scheme of work contains units on celebrations, festivals and worship from Christianity, Islam, Hinduism and Judaism. - Children are encouraged to take part in periods of reflection at different times throughout the school week. - Through PSHE and circle time activities, children are helped to gain an understanding of their feelings and emotions and their likely impact on themselves and others. - Pupils are encouraged to appreciate the awe and wonder of the world around them whenever appropriate occasions arise e.g. looking at beautiful objects in an assembly, looking for signs of Spring on a Geography trip, visiting a planetarium in Science work on the Earth and beyond.